 Health benefits of real maple syrup are far more comprehensive than you might expect.
-The only product in our diet coming directly from a plant’s sap, this natural sweetener features over 54 antioxidants that can help delay or prevent diseases caused by free radicals, such as cancer or diabetes.
+The only product in our diet coming directly from a plant’s sap, This natural sweetener features over 54 antioxidants that can help prevent damage caused by free radicals.
 In addition, maple syrup features high levels of zinc and manganese, keeping the heart healthy and boosting the immune system.

 Beware of Imitations